nicocardiel/megaradrp-cookbook/cookbook/index.rst

 This webpage is an updated version of the original cookbook (dated 07/07/2020), available in PDF format at this `zenodo link
 <https://zenodo.org/records/3932063>`_.
 That document was prepared by África
 Castillo Morales, Sergio Pascual Ramírez and Armando Gil de Paz.
-As the aforementioned document has become outdated over time, we have decided to move the documentation to this website that allows for easier updates.
+As the aforementioned document has become slightly outdated over time, we have decided to move the documentation to this website that allows for easier updates.
 Nicolás Cardiel López has also joined this task.